A blog for testing out and documenting theories around Oracle databases, including software patterns for good performance and maintainability.

 The blog-name comes out of the fact that sometimes your nice theory is just that; a nice theory (but it doesn’t necessary work in practice).

 I am an independent development contractor and Oracle database application performance specialist.
 I’ve worked with Oracle and PL/SQL since 1998 and have a fairly good understanding of the database from both a developer and a DBA’s standpoint.
-You might call me a developer(/DBA), since I don’t do patching and backups anymore.
+You might call me a developer(/DBA), since I haven’t done installing, patching and backups in a while.

 I coach development teams and build team’s skills in utilizing the database for manageable and efficient solutions.